National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 The [N3C Knowledge Store](tools.md#sec-tools-store) provides an authorized mechanism for researchers to share code, and datasets derived via code, with other researchers (provided they also have access to the correct input datasets in the case of shared datasets).
 Because the Knowledge Store is internal to the Enclave and protected to those who have the authorization to view row-level data, the publication is not involved in monitoring or approving the contents.

-If you’ve written an analysis pipeline that would be of benefit to others, you should consider submitting it to the Knowledge Store for others to find and use.
+If you've written an analysis pipeline that would be of benefit to others, you should consider submitting it to the Knowledge Store for others to find and use.
-Details on this process are covered in the [Knowledge Store Guide](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=9) training module (Enclave access required), but we’ll give an overview here.
+Details on this process are covered in the [Knowledge Store Guide](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=9) training module (Enclave access required), but we'll give an overview here.
 Note that the process can be cumbersome and sometimes requires administrator help–be sure to submit an [Enclave-internal support ticket](support.md#sec-support-internal) or visit [office hours](support.md#sec-support-office) if you run into any issues or have questions.

-Code sharing within N3C is usually accomplished by sharing Code Workbook “templates” in the knowledge store, which provide a set of workbook nodes that can be imported into a workbook and configured via parameters for the end user.
+Code sharing within N3C is usually accomplished by sharing Code Workbook "templates" in the knowledge store, which provide a set of workbook nodes that can be imported into a workbook and configured via parameters for the end user.
 Authoring workbook templates is covered in the [official documentation](https://www.palantir.com/docs/foundry/code-workbook/templates-overview/).
 Templates are typically accompanied by a README (as a Report) with documentation, an example workbook using the template on N3C data, and potentially the derived dataset created by the example workbook.
 We suggest placing these resources in a single folder prior to submitting them to the Knowledge Store.

-To submit your new “knowledge object” to the store, first find the “Publish New Knowledge Object” item under the … menu in the upper right of the Knowledge Store:
+To submit your new "knowledge object" to the store, first find the "Publish New Knowledge Object" item under the … menu in the upper right of the Knowledge Store:

 ![The N3C Knowledge Store is a repository of community-developed code and derived datasets for use by other researchers with sufficient access.](images/publishing/fig-publishing-090-knowledge-store-1.png){#fig-publishing-090-knowledge-store-1 fig-alt="knowledge-store-1"}